wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_rollup_getInfo.md

 ---
-title: optimism:rollup_getInfo \[WebSocket\]
+title: optimism:rollup_getInfo - Optimism
-description: Returns useful L2-specific information about the current node.
+description: Example code for the optimism:rollup_getInfo ws method. Сomplete guide on how to use optimism:rollup_getInfo ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters